 You will be given the opportunity to look around the property and meet anyone else living in the property.
 You may want to visit a few times to decide if the property is right for you.
 You will be able to meet support staff and chat to them about the area and community facilities available for you.

-Your Supported Housing Officer from Progress Housing Group will then arrange to meet you at the property to explain your tenancy agreement.
+Your supported living officer from Progress Housing Group will then arrange to meet you at the property to explain your tenancy agreement.
 They will also go through a “pictorial” tenancy agreement with you to explain your rights and responsibilities as a tenant.
-If you struggle to understand it, your support worker can help you.
-You may also have an “appointee” who has been appointed by the Court of Protection to sign the agreement on your behalf.
+They will be able to show you using their IPAD, a number of short videos that explain different aspects of your tenancy, such as moving in, managing your rent payments, reporting repairs, getting along with your neighbours and how to give us your feedback.
+You may also have an 'appointee' who has been appointed by the Court of Protection to sign the agreement on your behalf.
 If so, we will also go through the agreement with them.

-Progress Housing Group prides itself on providing an enhanced housing management service meet the needs of tenants with support needs.
+We pride ourselves on providing an enhanced housing management service which meets the needs of tenants with support needs.
 Our staff are friendly and helpful, and will ensure you have everything you need to be happy in your new home.